okta/okta.github.io/_source/_posts/2017-08-22-build-an-ionic-app-with-user-authentication.md

 * [Adding Authentication to your Angular PWA](/blog/2017/06/13/add-authentication-angular-pwa)
 * [Tutorial: Develop a Mobile App With Ionic and Spring Boot](/blog/2017/05/17/develop-a-mobile-app-with-ionic-and-spring-boot)
 * [Build Your First Progressive Web Application with Angular and Spring Boot](/blog/2017/05/09/progressive-web-applications-with-angular-and-spring-boot)

+* Jan 11, 2018: Updated to use Ionic CLI 3.19.0 and angular-oauth2-oidc 3.1.4.
+See the code changes in the [example app on GitHub](https://github.com/oktadeveloper/okta-ionic-auth-example/pull/6).
+Changes to this article can be viewed [in this pull request](https://github.com/okta/okta.github.io/pull/1628).